 Major update (Feb 12 '10, section #5.3) — One of several new/revised sections based on the implications of a new surgical technique (see Michels et al).
 See section #5.3, The old surgery: snipping the band.

 New section (Feb 12 '10, section #2.6) — One of several new/revised sections based on the implications of a new surgical technique (see Michels et al).
-See section #2.6, So is ITBS a bursitis?
+See section #2.6, The bursitis possibility.

 Major update (Feb 12 '10, section #2.5) — One of several new/revised sections based on the implications of a new surgical technique (see Michels et al).
-See section #2.5, A new surgical procedure shows that you can fix IT band syndrome without loosening the IT band.
+See section #2.5, A new surgery works without loosening anything tight.

 Major update (Feb 12 '10, section #2.4) — One of several new/revised sections based on the implications of a new surgical technique (see Michels et al).
-See section #2.4, So what’s actually irritated?
-Definitely not the IT band ….
+See section #2.4, What’s actually irritated?
+Not the IT band ….

 And many more (May '07 – Dec '09) — Thirty-five older updates are listed in a separate document, for anyone who cares to take a look.